crywolfe/wyre-app/README.md

 I thought about doing this in Ruby on Rails but I felt the technologies I chose are more closely related to the technologies being used at Wyre.
 However, I could have used RoR for similar reasons.

+## STILL IN ACTIVE DEVELOPMENT
+use `npm run dev` to spin up a local instance after pulling it down.

 ## TASKS:
 1. Add Wyre API service call.
 2. Create User object.